adanomad/pdf-highlight-oa/README.md

 - Text highlighting for search matches
 - Sidebar for search results and navigation
 - Responsive design for various screen sizes
+- Persistent storage of highlights using SQLite or Supabase

 ## Technologies Used